the-solipsist/quarto-font-test/README.md

 ## 📄 License

 All report contents in this repository are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/ "null").
 You are free to share and adapt the material, provided you give appropriate credit to LIRNEasia and the respective authors.

+All code contained in this repository are licensed under the [Zero Clause BSD licence (0BSD)](https://opensource.org/license/0bsd).